stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/predefined-prometheusrules.md

 # Predefined PrometheusRules

 There are few pre-defined PrometheusRules that come with the platfrom.
+You can use existing existing rules to forward alerts to your prefferred medium of choice.

-You can use them to catch Alerts and use it further.
-Following are the rules and their descriptions
+Following are the rules along their descriptions

 ## Kubernetes Apps